-Accessing the Monitoring System

-Communications regarding the Special Education Profile will be conducted through the Monitoring System.
+Accessing the Monitoring System Communications regarding the Special Education Profile will be conducted through the Monitoring System.

-Step Instruction 1 Superintendents and Special Education Contacts, as identified by the district in the Ohio Educational Directory System, have access to the Monitoring System though the Department's OH ID portal.
-Note: A district user must have one of the following roles in the Ohio Educational Directory System (OEDS), assigned by the district's Ohio Educational Directory System coordinator, to access the required surveys: • Superintendent • Supervisor-Special Education-General • Director-Special Education-General • Special Education Contact • Primary Contact-Sponsor • SST-Support Schools • Coordinator-Special Education-General • Assistant Superintendent • Superintendent Designee 2 Go to Select Program and choose Special I - Education Program Monitoring.
+Step Instruction The Will be defined through the Merittering eyelem.
+1 Superintendents and Special Education Contacts, as identified by the district in the Ohio Educational Directory System, have access to the Monitoring System though the Department's OH ID portal.
+Note: A district user must have one of the following roles in the Ohio Educational Directory System (OEDS), assigned by the district's Ohio Educational Directory System coordinator, to access the required surveys: • Superintendent • Supervisor-Special Education-General • Director-Special Education-General • Special Education Contact • Primary Contact-Sponsor • SST-Support Schools • Coordinator-Special Education-General • Assistant Superintendent • Superintendent Designee 2 Go to Select Program and choose Special I L Education Program Monitoring.